weblate/qTox_enhanced-1/MAINTAINING.md

   i.e. `git tag -s v1.8.0`
 - use semantic versions for tags: `vMAJOR.MINOR.PATCH`
-  - `MAJOR` – bump version when there are breaking changes to video, audio, text chats, groupchats, file transfers, and any other basic functionality.
+  - `MAJOR` – bump version when there are breaking changes to video, audio, text chats, conferences, file transfers, and any other basic functionality.
     For other things, `MINOR` and `PATCH` are to be bumped.
   - `MINOR` – bump version when there are:
     - new features added